Oh, Say… Can You See?

 It’s more so on my mind since I am submitting to a show on code-switching, the linguistic term that refers to going back & forth between a primary language and a secondary language as one speaks.
 I have no idea if my finished pieces will fit into that topic, but at least I know that’s where I started off.

-So, I am thinking about receptive language.
-Or listening.
+I’m thinking about receptive language.
+Or the act of listening.
 Or being the recipient or observer of communication in a language you don’t understand.
 Example, hearing your husband’s grandmother tell your MIL (her daughter, husband’s mom) that you have gained weight.
 Or lost weight.
 Or generally being evaluated while you stand in their presence.
 All with gestures and looks and puffed cheeks and some words I might understand.
-Isn’t it fun to be the “tall” Mexican Curvy Girl in a family of teeny Koreans?
+Isn’t it fun to be the Mexican Curvy Girl in a family of petite Koreans?

 Or being a Mexican who doesn’t speak Spanish, but was born & raised in California.
 Always wanting to connect, but being unable to.
 Or being told I don’t look Mexican.
 I am 97% Mexican, only minus 3% because my great-great grandfather was from Prussia and everyone else?
 Mexicanos!)
 Ugh.
 Or being told by a white person that I am not Mexican enough.
 Let me be the one to say that.
 Just because my Mexican traditions are different from your other Mexican friend’s tradition, that doesn’t mean I know nothing about my culture.
 Mexico is not a small country.